miyukiw/pre-track/README.md

-# cup-mock
+# pre-track
-mock app for ChinaUnionPay
+mock for movie shoot on Sunday!

 ## setup
 ```